Travel info

 If you use a Mexican customs broker, you must stop at his/her office on the Mexican side on the way back to the USA to reverse the process above, or he will forfeit his bond that guarantees the return of your vehicles and spare parts.
 He will not be happy if you fail to stop and cancel your pedimento.

 Note: It is now possible now to avoid the FEMADAC permit process and the expense of a Mexican customs agent by using a ATA Carnet.
 You can obtain more information about the ATA Carnet at www.uscib.com.
-It is not necessary to use a Mexican Customs Agent with a ATA Carnet, which reduces the expense significantly.
-It is not cheap but covers anything that you bring into Mexico (that’s legal.)
+It is not necessary to use a Mexican customs agent with a ATA Carnet, which reduces the expense significantly.
+The ATA carnet is not cheap but but covers anything that you bring into Mexico.
+What you bring determines the cost of the Carnet.
+These carnets are used primarily by businesses that are bringing items into a foreign country to display at a trade show and then are returned to the originating country.
+The company issuing the carnet is responsible if you fail to return all the items.
+The items being imported are checked by U.S. Customs before you enter Mexico and when you return.

 HOTEL ACCOMMODATIONS

-When you register for the Pan-Am, a hotel reservation for a "double room" (two beds) is automatically made in the name of the listed driver of the race car for the eight nights of the race (Thursday thru Thursday nights).
+When you register for the Pan-Am, a hotel reservation for a "double room" (two beds) is automatically made in the name of the listed driver of the race car for the eight or nine nights of the race.
 This room is paid by the entry fee.
 If you plan to arrive the starting city a few days early, as most do, it will cost you more.
 The Carrera office usually charges around $165 for each extra night in or along the way, taxes included, or around $1280 for a extra room during the eight-day event for your service crew.
 Rooms in luxury hotels cost extra.
 These costs may change without notice.
 Service crew members no longer allowed to come to driver’s dinners and meeting during the Pan-Am.
+Please note: The amount charged for hotel rooms has not been announced for the race in 2026.
+It is also possible that there might be a luxury hotel option.

 GASOLINE AND FOOD WHILE TRAVELING

-Many brands of gas stations are found on most major highways in Mexico and in cities.
-Most stations carry non-leaded 87 octane regular (green pump handle) and non-leaded MTB 92 octane premium (red pump handle).
+Many brands of gas stations are found on most major highways in Mexico and in the cities.
+Most stations carry non-leaded 87 octane regular (the green pump handle) and non-leaded MTB 92 octane premium (the red pump handle).
 Quality is usually OK.
-Diesel fuel is also generally available (black pump handle), usually at an island away from the gasoline pumps.
+Diesel fuel is also generally available (the black pump handle), usually at an island away from the gasoline pumps.

-Never ever brings guns, ammo, or drugs into Mexico.
+Never ever bring guns, ammo, or drugs into Mexico.
 If any of these are detected, you will go directly to jail, and Mexican jails are not nice places.
-There has been a lot of violence in Mexico in recent years because of wars among the drug cartels.
-However, it is highly unlikely that these races will run into this type of trouble.
+There has been a lot of violence in Mexico in recent years because of conflict among the drug cartels.
+However, it is highly unlikely that the Pan-Am will run into this type of trouble.

-The Mexican people that you meet along the way, especially the children, will be friendly and curious about you and your vehicles.
-Everyone will try to be helpful if you are having a problem.
-However, if you spend the night at a motel on the way to the starting city, it's best to park your rig inside a locked or guarded compound.
-Most of the better motels have one.
-And remember the most important rule: never drive in Mexico at night unless absolutely necessary and also stay on the toll roads during the day or night.
+The Mexican people that you meet along the way, especially the children, will be friendly and curious about you and your vehicle.
+Everyone will try to be helpful if you are having a problem with your vehicles, before, during, and after the rally.
+However, if you spend the night at a motel on the way to the starting city, it's best to park your rig inside a locked or guarded compound or garage.
+Most of the better motels and hotels have one.
+And remember the most important rule: never drive alone in Mexico at night unless absolutely necessary and stay on the toll roads during the day or night.
+Never stop for anyone but a policeman or Army officer in uniform.

 And yes, getting there is half the fun!, and we never know what will happen with importing vehicles at the border until we get there.
 It is always an adventure!
 Note that the costs, prices, and rules listed above are unofficial and are not approved by the organizers of the Pan-Am or ChiX.
 Make sure you read the rules of each event closely.